 Oklahoma Business Search

 Once you have an idea of the business name you want to move forward with, you’ll need to perform an Oklahoma entity search to make sure another business in the state isn’t already using that name.

 Incfile offers a simple, fast and convenient tool to look up your proposed business name.
 The OK Secretary of State also provides a tool that lets you search the Oklahoma registry of LLCs and corporations to see whether someone already has your desired business name.

 Trademarks and Service Marks

-You must be careful that your Oklahoma LLC name does not infringe on the trademark or service mark of another business.
-The easiest way to make sure your proposed business name does not infringe is to carry out a trademark search through Incfile.
-If it doesn’t infringe, you can even register it as a trademark yourself.
+You must ensure your Oklahoma LLC name doesn’t infringe on the trademark or service mark of another business.
+The fastest way to make sure your proposed business name doesn’t violate another company's intellectual property is to complete a trademark search through Incfile.
+If no one else is using it, you can even register it as a trademark yourself.

 You may do business under a different name from that of your LLC.
 In some states, this is called a DBA (doing business as), fictitious name or assumed name.
 In Oklahoma, it’s known as a trade name.
 You may elect to use an Oklahoma trade name for a variety of reasons.

 For example, your LLC might be called Oklahoma Renewable Energy Holding Company LLC, and under that company, you own Sooner Solar Energy.
 You could file for a trade name just for that brand.
 In Oklahoma, you can do that by filing a Trade Name Report form, or you can have Incfile do it on your behalf through our Trade Name service.